benresonance-star/Task-Checker/specification.md

 ## Overview
 checkMATE is a high-precision hierarchical checklist management application designed for professional consistency, real-time collaboration, and deep-focus work tracking.
 It features a dual-interface architectural model:
-1.  **Home: The Planner**: A high-fidelity, single-screen "Command Center" for orientation and planning.
+1.  **Home: MISSION CONTROL**: A high-fidelity, single-screen "Command Center" for orientation and mission preparation.
     - **Session Sprint Staging (Staging Zone)**: A three-column top panel containing a real-time Pulse (Clock/Date), a **Winning Ledger** for daily victories (replacing the old alerts list), and a **Session Sprint Staging** area for the "Daily Trio" of tasks. **Task titles support full multi-line wrapping without truncation to ensure absolute clarity.**
-    - **Project Spotlight Switchboard**: A tactile project switcher focusing the interface on a single project.
+    - **Strategic Spotlight Switchboard**: A tactile project switcher focusing the interface on a single project.
 Features an **Elastic Balanced Trio** model where the container height adapts dynamically to content, ensuring zero wasted space while maintaining a professional minimum footprint.
     - **MY NOTES AND TASKS**: A streamlined general area for rapid entry, personal organization, and viewing all active session tasks.
 2.  **Work: My Work Session**: A specialized deep-work environment for executing project tasks and recording progress.
     - **Top-Driven Focus**: The interface strictly displays the first uncompleted task from the user's session playlist.
     - **Zen Mode Integration**: Features the **Active Focus Card** and **Knowledge Hub**.
 Optimized for deep focus by removing non-essential widgets like MY NOTES.
-    - **Victory Protocol**: When the Focus Queue is cleared, the interface displays a celebratory **Empty Inbox** view with quick links back to the Planner or the Winning Ledger.
+    - **Victory Protocol**: When the Focus Queue is cleared, the interface displays a celebratory **Empty Inbox** view with quick links back to MISSION CONTROL or the Winning Ledger.

 ## UI Architecture & Layering Strategy (Global HUD)
 To ensure critical tools (Branding Console, Admin Panel) are always accessible, we use a strict z-index hierarchy: